ratlog/ratlog-spec/readme.md

 ## Goals

 - Create a log format independent from any programming language or library.
-- Logs should be readable by humans, without external tooling.
+- Logs should be readable by humans without external tooling.
 JSON is not readable.
 - Logs should be parsable by machines.
 - Logging should never fail.
 There are no invalid logs.
 - Provide semantics useful for the majority of application logging.
 More specific semantics can be built on top of Ratlog using tags and fields.